QualityMermaid/module-1/README.md

 3. Name of feature: Bootstrap
 Estimate of time needed to complete: 30mins
 Start time: 3pm
+End time: 3.20pm
+Actual time needed to complete:  20mins

+Features implemented in Class 3
+1. Name of feature: Display a Modal
+Estimate of time needed to complete: 60mins
+Start time:
 End time:
 Actual time needed to complete: